Correlations in typicality and an affirmative solution to the exact catalytic entropy conjecture: Resource theories

 In fact, contrary to the usual situation where results in quantum theory imply corresponding classical results, Theorem~\ref{thm:classical} implies the quantum version of the CEC but not vice-versa.
 However, as in the approximate case, the dimension required for the catalyst can be significantly smaller in the quantum case compared to the classical case, see Ref.~\cite{Wilming2021}.

-\subsection{Resource theories}
+\section{Resource theories}

 In Refs.~\cite{Mueller2017,Shiraishi2020,Kondra2021,LipkaBartosik2021} catalysts that become correlated to the system of interest have been used to provide single-shot interpretations of the non-equilibrium free energy in quantum thermodynamics and the entanglement entropy in the framework of local operations and classical communication.
 These results were approximate, in the sense that the output state of a protocol only approximated the desired state up to arbitrary accuracy as the catalyst dimension diverged.
 Our result may suggest that a \emph{strict} decrease in the free energy or entanglement entropy could imply the possibility of an exact transformation with a finite-dimensional catalyst also in those settings.
 However, Ref.~\cite{Rubboli2021} showed already that this is not the case, at least if one demands that the final correlations between catalyst and system can be made arbitrarily small.
-In the setting of this note, we cannot make this assumption since the mutual information between catalyst and final state of the system is always given by $H(\rho')-H(\rho)$.
+In the setting of this note, we cannot make the latter assumption since the mutual information between catalyst and final state of the system is always given by $H(\rho')-H(\rho)$.
 It would be interesting to know whether in the context of quantum thermodynamics a strict decrease in free energy allows for an exact conversion with finite-dimensional catalyst if one does not put a condition on the final correlations.
+Indeed, Ref.~\cite{Rethinasamy2020} showed that this is true in the quasi-classical case with the additional assumption that the thermal state only has rational entries in its eigenbasis.

-\subsection{Open problems}
+\section{Open problems}

 Lemma~\ref{lemma:typ} does not claim that the state $\rho'_n$ is close to ${\rho'}^{\otimes n}$.
 It is an open problem whether one can both arrange that the marginals of $\rho'_n$ are exactly equal to $\rho'$ \emph{and} $\rho'_n$ is arbitrarily close to ${\rho'}^{\otimes n}$ in trace-distance while keeping the majorization condition $\rho^{\otimes n}\succeq \rho'_n$.
 If true, this statement could likely have many further applications in physics and information theory.